- Master of Arts in Teaching (MAT)

 - have successfully completed at least 6 credits each (in semester-long courses) of college-level English, mathematics, science, and social science with a grade of C- or above.

 The King Graduate School Admissions Department will review your transcript and determine if you have met these requirements.
 Monroe College offers a semester of undergraduate Foundation Courses to assist you in meeting the requirements, although you may choose to complete them at any accredited, approved college.
-All requirements must be met prior to acceptance into the MAT program.
+All requirements must be met prior to acceptance into the master's in teaching online program.

 The Master of Arts in Teaching is a 42-credit, dual degree program consisting of 10 core courses and two student teaching courses, plus submission of the edTPA for Students with Disabilities (SWD), as required for New York State certification.
 Certified teachers need just 33 credits to graduate.

-The College also provides the following non-credit bearing seminars and workshops required by New York State:
+The College also provides the following non-credit bearing seminars and workshops required by New York State for education master's programs:

 - Online seminar in Child Abuse Prevention and Identification